no-more-secrets/dotfiles/README.md

 # dotfiles
 The dotfiles.

-Run the setup script to install or update the environment.
+Run the `sync` script to install or update the environment.